aauren/jelu-importer/README.md

 4. Open the extension options page to configure your Jelu server URL, port, and authentication details before importing any books.

+### Install in Google Chrome from GitHub Release

+1. Download the Chrome ZIP artifact from the latest GitHub Release and extract it.
+2. Open `chrome://extensions`, enable **Developer mode**, and choose **Load unpacked**.
+3. Select the extracted folder that contains `manifest.json`.
+4. Pin the extension and configure it via the options page (Chrome > Extensions > Details > Extension options).

 ## Configuration & Authentication

 - Open the add-on’s options page and enter your Jelu base URL (e.g. `https://jelu.example.com`).